jaiswalvik/AISearchMethods/README.md

+# 🧭 Traveling Salesman Problem (TSP) Solver

-Given a set of N cities and distance between every pair of cities, find the shortest possible route that starts from a city and visits every city exactly once and returns to the starting city.
+This project implements a solver for the **Traveling Salesman Problem (TSP)** — a classic combinatorial optimization problem.
+The goal is to find the **shortest possible route** that visits each city **exactly once** and returns to the starting city.

+---

+## 📋 Problem Description

+Given:
+- A list of `N` cities
+- 2D coordinates of each city
+- A full distance matrix between all pairs of cities

-Write a program to find the shortest tour of N cities.
+Your task is to compute the shortest tour that:
-Note: take this opportunity to test your optimization skills, try new algorithms, try new heuristic functions, improve existing algorithms, etc., etc., etc.
+- Starts at any city
+- Visits each city exactly once
+- Returns to the starting point

+---

-Input Specification
+## 📥 Input Format

-Your program must read from the standard input:
+Your program must read from **standard input** with the following structure:

-First line: either EUCLIDEAN or NON-EUCLIDEAN.
+First line: EUCLIDEAN or NON-EUCLIDEAN
-Second line: an integer N, number of cities.
+Second line: Integer N (number of cities)
-Next N lines: each line contains 2D coordinates.
+Next N lines: 2D coordinates (used only for display) Next N lines: N space-separated floats — distance matrix

-Next N lines: each line contains N distance values, i.e., distance to kth city from each city.
-The coordinates and distances are space separated list of floating-point numbers.
-Use the coordinates for display.
-Use the distance matrix for computing tour cost.
-For example, a Euclidean TSP for N=5:
+### 🔹 Example Input

 EUCLIDEAN
 5
 10.391379 8.405525